grafana/grafana/docs/sources/alerting/unified-alerting/basics/evaluate-grafana-alerts.md

 +++
-title = "Evaluate Grafana alerts" aliases = ["/docs/grafana/latest/alerting/metrics/"]
+title = "Evaluate Grafana managed alerts" aliases = ["/docs/grafana/latest/alerting/metrics/"]
 weight = 116
 +++

-# Evalaute Grafana managed alerts
+# Evaluating Grafana managed alerts

-This topic describes Grafana managed alerts are evaluaed by the backend engine.
+This topic describes Grafana managed alerts are evaluated by the backend engine.
 It also discusses how Grafana handles alerting on numeric instead of time series data.

 - [Alert evaluation](#alert-evaluation)
 - [Alerting on numeric data](#alerting-on-numeric-data)